ShineOnCom/api/README.md

 # Skus API

+An sku object identfies the artwork captured when the seller created the design, and the product (variant) template used.
+Skus should not be generated until the artwork is FINAL (this means sending a cropped version of the desired FINAL artwork).

 ## Endpoints (draft) for `Sku` CRUD and optional rendering

 ### POST: 	https://api.shineon.com/v1/skus
 ### PUT:  	https://api.shineon.com/v1/skus/{sku_id}
 ### GET:  	https://api.shineon.com/v1/skus/{sku_id}
 ### DELETE: 	https://api.shineon.com/v1/skus/{sku_id}
+and
 ### GET:    	https://api.shineon.com/v1/skus

-> An sku object identfies the artwork captured when the seller created the design, and the product (variant) template used.
-Skus should not be generated until the artwork is FINAL (this means sending a cropped version of the desired FINAL artwork).
+## Examples

 #### POST `Sku` REQUEST: